ImogenWren/SBC_Testing/README.md

 then be rebooted by a power cycle that happens with the rest of the SBCs, ensuring that the same number of power down cycles are performed.

 ## Cronjob
-_First cronjob is installed on each SBC_
+_First cronjob is installed on each SBC to log data and time periodically_
 ```
 */3 * * * * date >> ./remotelabs/SBC_TEST.log
 ```